Website & Online Security

 • If you do not have expertise in internet security, hire one.
 You don’t need one full-time, but they are important for occasional security checks.
 It is critical to hire a security expert after a breach.

 • Also, have an expert update all your security settings regularly.
-Guessing what settings to select means there can be exposure to security problems.
+Guessing what settings to select can expose you to security problems.

 • In addition, have someone who knows security review all suspicious emails any time there is a change and regularly do this.
 Just responding or clicking on links in the email to find out what they are is risky.